gatsbyjs/gatsby/docs/docs/interactive-pages.md

 export default Counter
 ```

-Now we have everything we need to make a nice counter.
-Let's make it live.
+Now you have everything you need to make a nice counter.

-First we'll set up the component state.
+First, set up the component state.

 ```jsx{4-7,13}
 import React from "react"